Kingswood College, Kandy

-Kingswood College (Sinhala: කිංස්වුඩ් විද්යාලය Tamil: கிங்ஸ்வுட் கல்லூரி) is a public school which offers primary and secondary education for boys in Sri Lanka.
-The school was founded by L. E. Blaze on 4 May 1891, with 11 students at a site on Pavilion Street in Kandy.
-Later, the school was moved to Randles Hill.
-Since then, the school has grown considerably, having over 3,500 students and 200 faculty members.
+Kingswood College, Kandy (කිංග්ස්වුඩ් විද්යාලය) is a public day and boarding school for boys in Kandy, Sri Lanka.
+The school educates over 3,500 students from primary to secondary levels and is staffed by more than 300 faculty members.
+It was founded by Louis Edmund Blaze on 4 May 1891 with the aim of providing education grounded in Methodist principles.

+Initially opened with just eleven students at Pavilion Street, the school later relocated to Randles Hill.
 It is one of the oldest schools in Kandy and is commonly known as KCK.

 History

 Kingswood College was founded by Louis Edmund Blaze, with eleven students, as a boys' high school.
 At the time, most schools on the island had been classified as state-aided government schools or missionary schools.
-Government grants were available until a school showed itself established, with a solid core of teachers and an expanding role, but institutions run by individuals did not qualify for government assistance.
+Government grants were available until a school was established, with a solid core of teachers and an expanding role.
+Still, institutions run by individuals did not qualify for government assistance.
 The first few years of the school's existence were a struggle for Blaze.
 Fee income barely covered the cost of running the school, so Blaze handed the struggling institution over to be managed by the Methodist mission.
-In 1961, the school was taken over by the state.
+In 1961, the state took over the school.